AGENDA, DAY 1, JUNE 9TH

 U.S. DEFENCE POLICY SIGNALS AND INVESTMENT PATHWAYS FOR CRITICAL MINERALS

-Joseph Spocisak, Senior Policy Advisor, Holland & Knight
+Joseph Sopcisak, Senior Policy Advisor, Holland & Knight

 STRATEGIC INVESTMENTS AND PARTNERSHIPS IN DEFENCE AND CRITICAL MINERALS